 Animals available for adoption have been evaluated on their known behavior history, as well as health and temperament.
 HSSC keeps all animals in its custody until they are adopted.
 Exceptions to this rule are as follows:

 An animal who becomes unusually aggressive towards humans or other animals.

 A medical condition exists, as diagnosed by a Doctor of Veterinary Medicine, that would cause great suffering or loss of quality of life to the animal.

 An animal is transferred to another agency for better opportunity for adoption.

-All animals that are adopted from HSSC are micro-chipped.
+All dogs that are adopted from HSSC are micro-chipped.

 All animals that are adopted from HSSC have been spayed/neutered prior to adoption.